 What Colors Do Dogs See?

-Dogs’ eyes only have 2 types of cones (just 20 percent of the cones in human eyes).
-Because of this, a dog’s color spectrum is limited to shades of gray, brown, yellow and blue.
+Because dogs’ eyes only have two types of cones (just 20 percent of the cones in human eyes), their color spectrum is limited to shades of gray, brown, yellow and blue.

 This is called dichromatic vision, which is similar to humans who experience red-green color blindness.

-Some colors—like hues of red and orange—may show up as another color to dogs, like brown.
-Greens may appear blue.
+Some colors—like hues of red and orange—may show up as another color to dogs, like yellow.
+Greens may appear white.

 Dogs may also struggle to notice the difference between hues of the same color, like light blue and dark blue.

-Keep this in mind if your dog struggles to find toys or treats.
-It’s not that he’s not interested—he likely can’t see what you’re trying to give him.
+Keep this in mind if your pet struggles to find toys or treats.
+It may not be due to lack of interest; it’s possible they can’t see what you’re trying to give them.

-The next time you’re shopping for dog toys, try something blue or yellow that will stand out better for your dog.
+The next time you’re shopping for dog toys, you might consider something blue or yellow that will stand out better for your pet.

 What Does a Dog’s Vision Look Like?

-In daylight, a dog’s visual sharpness is 50 percent less than a human’s.
-So, things may seem blurrier to him.
-That’s okay, though, because dogs rely on their heightened senses of smell and hearing.
+In daylight, a dog’s visual sharpness is 50 percent less than a human’s, possibly making things look blurrier.
+Fortunately, canines can rely on their heightened senses of smell and hearing for perception.